 2011 Identified Building Captains.
 Documented GGP History.

-First condo association pays GGP dues for their residents.
+First condo association pays GGPA dues for their residents.
 Hassan Manor became Toscano.

 2012 Installed first seasonal banners.